rehive/service-framework/README.md

 cookiecutter https://github.com/rehive/service-framework.git
 ```

-Run through the command promts and fill in your prejct details.
+Run through the command promts and fill in your project details.
 Follow the instructions in your newly cloned project for how to setup local development.